-Dr. Mary Ann Wilson is a research scientist at the Kennedy Krieger Institute.
-She is also an assistant professor in the Departments of Neurology and Neuroscience at the Johns Hopkins University School of Medicine.
+Dr. Mary Ann Wilson is a research scientist at the Kennedy Krieger Institute and an associate professor in the Departments of Neurology and Neuroscience at the Johns Hopkins University School of Medicine.

 Dr. Wilson was elected to Phi Beta Kappa at UC-Berkeley in 1982, and received her degree in physiology with honors.
 She was awarded a pre-doctoral fellowship in systems and integrative biology at UC-Berkely in 1982, and was awarded a pre-doctoral fellowship in biochemistry, cellular and molecular biology at Hopkins in 1983.